Movies

 "Decoupling of global metabolic flux and proteome partitioning in bacteria"

-Ryan Thiermann*, Jin Yang*, Taylor Rytlewski, Aniket Zodage, Farshad Abdollah-Nia, Fangzhou Xiao, John T. Sauls, Sarah Cox, Zulfar Ghulam-Jelani, Victoria Castillo, David M. Stevenson, Daniel Amador-Noguez, James R. Williamson, Jue D. Wang**, Suckjoon Jun** [in preparation, 2024]
+Ryan Thiermann*, Jin Yang*, Taylor Rytlewski, Aniket Zodage, Farshad Abdollah-Nia, Fangzhou Xiao, John T. Sauls, Sarah Cox, Zulfar Ghulam-Jelani, Victoria Castillo, David M. Stevenson, Daniel Amador-Noguez, James R. Williamson, Jue D. Wang**, Suckjoon Jun** [under review , 2024]

 "Robust and resource-optimal dynamic pattern formation of Min proteins in vivo"

-Ziyuan Ren*, Henrik Weyer*, Michael Sandler*, Laeschkir Würthner*, Haochen Fu, Chanin B. Tangtartharakul, Dongyang Li, Cindy Sou, Daniel Villarreal, Judy E. Kim, Erwin Frey**, Suckjoon Jun** [bioRxiv, 2023; under revision, 2024]
+Ziyuan Ren*, Henrik Weyer*, Michael Sandler*, Laeschkir Würthner*, Haochen Fu, Chanin B. Tangtartharakul, Dongyang Li, Cindy Sou, Daniel Villarreal, Judy E. Kim, Erwin Frey**, Suckjoon Jun** [bioRxiv, 2023; revision under review, 2024]

 "Dispensability of Extrinsic DnaA Regulators in Escherichia coli Cell-Cycle Control"